zealottormunds/unsme/README.md

 # UNSME - Ultimate Ninja Storm Model Editor

+# Changelog 0.6a:
+- Added /openstage that scales the stages automatically so you can work with them.
+- Added /inverttriangles (I thought I'd done this in 0.5a already).

 # Changelog 0.5a
 - Added tool box.
 - Added bone editor tool.